Data-X01/PsychLing-101/README.md

 - Tidy the data: rename or recode columns so they match the canonical names in [CODEBOOK.csv](https://github.com/Data-X01/PsychLing-101/blob/main/CODEBOOK.csv).
 If a required variable is missing, first add it to CODEBOOK.csv with a short description.

 - Write one or more cleaned files (exp1.csv, exp2.csv, …) into a new processed_data/ folder.
-Use "," as the delimiter.

 ```
 <authorYEAR_title>/